MikeRogers0/MikeRogersIO/src/_posts/2019-10-24-how-to-speed-up-heroku-ci-via-in-dyno-databases.md

 ---
 layout: post
 title: How to Speed Up Heroku CI via In Dyno Databases
-categories:
- – blog
-published: true
-meta:
 description: My tests were feeling very slow in Heroku CI, I got a 2x speedup by changing one line of code.
-  index: true
 ---

 Heroku is a fantastic service if you're looking for a place to put your Ruby on Rails apps.
 In 2017 they release a CI service which I've found to be pretty low cost.